 all the requirements to be considered for a job.
 Some employers require applications/resumes to be submitted via their own web sites.

 The Solid Waste Division of Johnston County is hiring a Solid Waste Director.
-Applicants who have previously applied for this position need not reapply.
-Those applications are still being considered.

 Please note: Final candidates subject to pre-employment drug screen and background check (includes motor vehicle records).

 Position organizes and directs the work of employees engaged in Solid Waste Management.
 Work involves researching policy recommendations, regulatory compliance strategies and advising the County Commissioners.
 Position is responsible for public education, personnel and resource management and assuring compliance with relevant local and State regulation, including the implementation of engineered plans under state permit.
 This position is responsible for collection, analysis and submission of data for state regulation compliance reports; directs the maintenance of equipment; organizes and supervises the recycling program; collects and analyzes all pertinent data; monitors solid waste information sources; and keeps abreast of various solid waste strategies and initiatives, including state legislation.
 The person in this position is subject to hazards including working in indoor and outdoor environmental conditions including extreme cold, heat and noise.
 Work is performed under the general supervision of the County Manager and is evaluated through observation, review of reports, and community acceptance.